scymz2/MSDI_TOOL/README.md

 ```

 ## 4.GCP selector
-GCP selector is a tool for selecting ground control point in two images which need to be matched.
-By calculating the homography and project one image to another,
-the average error of these GCP could be calculated to represent the quality of the feature matching algorithm.
+GCP selector is a tool for selecting ground control points in two images that need to be matched.
+By calculating the homography and projecting one image to another, the average error of these GCPs could be calculated to represent the quality of the feature matching algorithm.

-The user is able to select two images simutanously and resize the first image.
+The user can select two images simultaneously and resize the first image.
 Resizing images is because comparing two images with very different amounts of information might be very difficult (according to my experience).
 Using GaussianBlur and Resize could reduce image information and get better matching results.

 This is how I choose the parameter of GaussianBlur: `KERNEL = (WIDTH_1 // WIDTH_2) ^ 2 # WIDTH_1 > WIDTH_2`